 I took an introductory poetry writing class in my sophomore year of college because my schedule allowed it; I had mostly downed novels up until then.
 We were not assigned this Dickinson poem in class, and I can’t remember exactly how I came upon it.

-I was familiar with many of her famous poems, but something about this one made me feel both wonderfully repaired (from what? why?) and restive.
+I was familiar with many of her famous poems, but something about “[Water is taught by thirst.]” made me feel both wonderfully repaired (from what? why?) and restive.
 I don’t think it consciously occurred to me as an invitation to write poems, but something was put into motion.

 When I first read it, the last line struck me as mysterious, rich, and strange: I did a double-take.
 After she lulls us into a pattern with her list of great human needs, Dickinson leaves us with an enchanted image and explodes the notion of dichotomy even as she serves it up.